 Testing Team Takeaways

-The four sofas fell into clear lanes.
-Stark and Santana are the straightforward options: fast to set up, easy to place, and most comfortable if you prefer a firmer, more upright sit.
+The lineup separated into clear roles in our testing.
+Stark and Santana were the straightforward picks: quick to set up, easy to place, and more comfortable if you prefer a firmer, more upright sit.

 Living Spaces Sofa Comparison Chart